ocf/ocfweb/ocfweb/docs/docs/staff/procedures/gapps.md

 getting one, staffers should be aware that OCF emails will be sent to the new account instead of the Calnet account that they're used to.

-Making a new account requires Google Admin privelges:
+Making a new account requires Google Admin privileges:

 1. Go to admin.google.com, click on the "Users" section of the Admin panel, and press the '+' button.